streeetlamp/localbook/README.md

 ## To-Do's:

-Adapt the variables in _mediaQueries.scss for breakpoint in _breakpoints.scss
+* Adapt the variables in _mediaQueries.scss for breakpoint in _breakpoints.scss
+* Build a dist directory for final production.
+Dump everything in there so you can just upload that and be good to go

 ## Known Issues